ai-pay/ai-pay/docs/src/pages/introduction.md

 - Build an AI startup proof of concept within hours not weeks.

 ### How It Benefits The Users Of Your Website
 - Users automatically get USD $5 worth of credits when they sign up.
-This should last most users a few months.
+This should last most users around a month.
+- AI Pay ensures a users payment is used for AI related purposes.
 - AI Pay enables AI products or features that currently aren't economically viable.
 These AI products could greatly increase a user's productivity or enjoyment on a website.
 - Single point of payment for a user.
 - Anonymous payment for AI products.